 Farouk, a career policeman, has accepted Suzanne as the reincarnation of his deceased wife, Hanan.
 To support this conclusion, Farouk points out that from photographs, Suzanne accurately picked out scores of people they had been acquainted with, and knew other information that only Hanan would have known.

 In this image comparison, Hanan Monsour is on the left side and Suzanne Ghanem is on the right.
 A striking physical resemblance is noted, which supports the premise that facial features can remain consistent from one incarnation to another.
 The image can be enlarged by clicking on it.
 Use the arrow keys to scroll up and down on the image.

 Another Ian Stevenson, MD, reincarnation case which dramatically demonstrates how facial features can remain consistent from one lifetime to another is the case of: Rashid Kaddege | Daniel Jurdi

-This extremely compelling reincarnation case, if accepted, demonstrates the following features:
+This extremely compelling reincarnation case demonstrates the following features: